NETWORG/blog/_posts/2020-11-27-setting-sharepoint-item-permissions-to-aad-group.md

 All in all, I just wish that Microsoft made it as easy as with Document Libraries, because this is quite obscure...

 > Answer also posted to the [Stack Exchange thread](https://sharepoint.stackexchange.com/questions/286524/add-role-assignment-using-office-365-group/287302#287302).

+**Update:**

+In case the principal (group) doesn't exist in the site yet, you need to provision it in the site via [EnsureUser](https://docs.microsoft.com/en-us/previous-versions/office/sharepoint-csom/ee540898(v=office.15)) method.
+It will go to AAD behind the scenes and create a SharePoint principal for it.
+Fun!

+So first, obtain the `FormDigestValue` from `/_api/contextinfo` endpoint.
+This is a regular `GET` request.
+Next, call `_api/web/ensureuser('c:0t.c|tenant|<your_aad_group_id>')`, it is a `POST` request, and you need to include the `X-RequestDigest` header with value obtained from the *contextinfo* request.
+Then simply send it and the group will get provisioned.
+It will also contain the `Id` field which you can use directly.